Create AI videos with 240+ avatars in 160+ languages.

 Runway offers far deeper creative tooling and camera control, while Grok trades workflow depth for speed and simplicity.

-Veo and Sora operate on a completely different level in realism, narrative intelligence, and production readiness.
+Veo operates on a completely different level in realism, narrative intelligence, and production readiness.
 Grok is best viewed as a creative sketch tool rather than a cinematic engine.

 Grok Imagine is a surprisingly expressive and lightning-fast AI video generator that excels at turning ideas into visual mood pieces with minimal waiting time.
 It is not built for realism, sound, or professional filmmaking, but as a rapid concepting and artistic exploration tool, it offers a refreshing mix of speed and creative personality.